 Table of Contents

-Learning the 4 basic parts of speech is the first step towards reading for meaning.
-A basic sentence, a phrase, or a clause consists of an article, noun, adjective, and a verb.
-In this post, we will talk about how to introduce nouns, adjectives, and verbs separately.
-Depending on the child’s reading level, you can choose to use phonetic words or non-phonetic words.
-I will be using phonetic words as examples.
+Learning the basic parts of speech is the essential first step in helping young children develop strong sentence structure and reading comprehension skills.
+In early literacy, even a simple sentence, phrase, or clause is built using four core parts of speech: article, noun, adjective, and verb.
+In this post, we’ll explore how to introduce nouns, verbs, and adjectives separately in a developmentally appropriate way for Kindergarten and Grade 1 students.
+Depending on your child’s reading level, you can adapt the activities using phonetic or non-phonetic words.

 Parts of Speech 1 – Nouns

 A noun is a name of a person, place, or thing.
-This is the first parts of speech you are going to introduce to your children.
-The best way to introduce any new concept is to start with the environment you are in.
-To see and touch the object make it a concrete experience for the children.
+This is the first part of speech to introduce to your learners.
+Start by making it meaningful—use objects from the child’s own environment.
+Seeing and touching the object helps make learning concrete.

 Teacher: Ann, could you bring me an eraser, please.